wharfkit/website/src/lib/docs/ContractKit/ScopesMethod.md

 ## Returns Value

-A [cursor](/docs/contract-kit/cursor) is returned, which can be used to paginate through the scopes of the table.
+The `scopes` method returns a [Cursor](/docs/contract-kit/cursor) instance, which can be used to paginate through the scopes of the table.